 Some patients receiving planned care at our Trust will also be booked for a testing appointment prior to their procedure.
 These appointments are pre-booked and will be arranged by the clinical team caring for a patient.

 We are not providing tests to members of the general public.
-Members of the public who have COVID-19 symptoms should visit www.nhs.uk/coronavirus.
+Members of the public who have Covid-19 symptoms should visit the NHS coronavirus webpage (opens in a new tab).
 These tests are carried out at a range of testing centres across the region.